getkeops/keops/doc/python/api/pytorch/Tests.rst

-Utilities
+Tests
 ---------

-This section contains the full API documentation for the PyKeOps utilities.
+This section contains the full PyTorch API documentation for the PyKeOps bindings tests.

 .. rubric:: Summary